15 WLW/Lesbian Romance Books You Must Read

 This lesbian romance book is an adult contemporary following Grace, who has received her Ph.D. and has gone to Vegas to celebrate.
 She is very much an overachiever.

-As pressures begin building and her responsibilities start weighing on her.
-She flees to New York for the summer to spend it with her new wife, who she barely knows.
-Here she can avoid her problems and questions about her future and fall in love with her beautiful and creative wife, Yuki.
+As pressures begin building, her responsibilities start weighing on her.
+She flees to New York for the summer to spend it with her new wife, whom she barely knows.
+Here, she can avoid her problems and questions about her future and fall in love with her beautiful and creative wife, Yuki.

-It will hit very close to home in many aspects because of these deals with Grace, the loneliness of growing up and dealing with pressures.
-Overall, you will get an emotional gut punch and never forget them in real life.
+It will hit very close to home in many aspects because of these deals with Grace, the loneliness of growing up, and dealing with pressures.
+Overall, you will get an emotional gut punch and never forget them.

 Honey Girl